brainhack-aus/global2024/README.md

 # global2024
-Website for Brainhack Global 2024 - Australasia
+Website for Brainhack Australasia 2024

 To run, build a docker image: